-The target funds’ promotion of environmental or social characteristics are monitored on an annual basis through meetings with the target fund managers and ESG questionnaires.
+The target funds’ promotion of environmental or social characteristics are monitored on at least an annual basis through meetings with the target fund managers and ESG questionnaires.

 The process of managing the overall responsible investing activities is coordinated internally within the Söderberg & Partners group, with an active input from the company’s responsible investment committee (“RI Committee”).
 The RI Committee is involved in the process of updating and overseeing related policies and procedures adhering to the ESG management.

 The fund applies semi-annual screening at holdings level to ensure that companies with business activities in the sectors excluded are transitioning away from these or are not present in the fund.
 The screening is based on the Policy for Responsible Investments found here.
 Information on the exposure to controversial business activities is collected from the data provider Sustainalytics.

 The Sustainability rating is updated on an ad-hoc basis, and an overview on the target funds’ rating is analysed on a semi-annual basis.
 In addition, the attainment of the environmental or social characteristics promoted is controlled through a sustainability questionnaire that is addressed to the managers of the target funds pre investment and on an annual basis.
 The attainment is also discussed with the managers of the target funds on an annual basis.